 Courses

-For the most up to date scheduling of my courses, please visit UW Stroum Center’s website or see UW’s time-schedule.
+Over the years at the University of Washington, I developed eight courses at both the undergraduate and graduate level.
+I also teach graduate seminars at Gratz College.
+For the most up to date scheduling of my UW courses, please visit the UW Stroum Center’s website or see UW’s time-schedule.

 Introduction to Judaism